Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 Google should automatically detect the location on the map when users enter the correct business address.
 But if Google doesn’t recognise it, users must manually pin their location on the map.

-And while doing so, take special care to ensure the pinning is accurate and precise.
+And while doing so, take the time and care to ensure the pinning is accurate and precise.
 If the pin is located in the middle of the street or at the opposite building of your store, customers will be confused when following Google Maps to reach the store.

 2. Not Removing Old Information